Use our Bosnia and Herzegovina travel guide for first timers for ideas and context. Our trip to Bosnia made it one of our favorite destinations.

 We also recognized that hardship meant the old ways might not live much longer.
 Our visit to Lukomir, the oldest and highest semi-nomadic village in the Dinaric Alps of Bosnia, remains one of the most memorable experiences we have had in all our travels.
 This is the only such village in Bosnia which was not destroyed by the Serbs in the 1990s war.

-You can visit from late May to early September, depending upon weather conditions.
-The village is located at very high altitude on one of the numerous ranges near Sarajevo, so plan your attire accordingly.
+You can visit in the summer months from late May to early September, depending upon weather conditions.
+The village is located at very high altitude above the Bjelasnica Winter Olympics site on one of the numerous ranges near Sarajevo, so plan your attire accordingly.
 You will interact with locals, have a traditional meal and Bosnian coffee, and hike along the ridge of the Rakitnica Canyon, 800 meters deep.

 This was our most memorable experience on our trip to Bosnia and Herzegovina.
 We highly recommend a tour visit to Lukomir.